iricge/Massanger-app/README.md

 ### Technology that was used

-HTML , puser CSS , pure JavaScript (Firebase , TypeScript coming soon)
+HTML , pure CSS , pure JavaScript (Firebase , TypeScript coming soon)

 ## licence & copyright